 You could always start out with a lower concentration before building up to a more concentrated product once your skin has adjusted.

-It’s easy to add topical niacinamide to your existing skincare regimen.
+How do you add niacinamide to your skincare routine?

 The general rule for layering skincare is to go from the lightest product to the heaviest: cleanser, toner, serum, face oil, moisturiser, and SPF if it’s your morning routine.